-The TPS54140A uses an adjustable fixed frequency, peak current mode control.
+The TPS54160A uses an adjustable fixed frequency, peak current mode control.
 The output voltage is compared through external resistors on the VSENSE pin to an internal voltage reference by an error amplifier which drives the COMP pin.
-An internal oscillator initiates the turn on of the high side power switch.
-The error amplifier output is compared to the high side power switch current.
-When the power switch current reaches the COMP voltage level the power switch is turned off.
+An internal oscillator initiates the turn on of the high-side power switch.
+The error amplifier output is compared to the high-side power switch current.
+When the power switch current reaches the level set by the COMP voltage, the power switch is turned off.
 The COMP pin voltage will increase and decrease as the output current increases and decreases.
 The device implements a current limit by clamping the COMP pin voltage to a maximum level.
-The Eco-modeTM is implemented with a minimum clamp on the COMP pin.
+The Eco-mode[TM] is implemented with a minimum clamp on the COMP pin.